Jheesbrough/JellyTools/README.md

 - Jellyfin uses its API token in the authentication header as`Mediabrowser Token="token"` header, while Jellyseer uses the header X-Api-Key.

 - For the 'date added' behaviour to work as expected, use the date scanned into the library, not the date the file was created.
-This can be changed in the settings under Libraries > Display.
+This can be changed in your Jellyfin settings under Libraries > Display.